SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements

 $\mathrm{mag_{out} = mag_{in} + \alpha\times(mag_{in} - mag_{ref}) + \beta \pm \sigma}$ (2) \\

-where $\alpha$, $\beta$, and $\sigma$ are terms returned by \textsc{filterTranBands}. $\mathrm{mag_{in}}$ is the apparent magnitude from the input filter, $\mathrm{mag_{ref}}$ is the magnitude for a reference filter, and $\mathrm{mag_{out}}$ is the desired magnitude in the target filter.
+where $\alpha$, $\beta$, and $\sigma$ are terms returned by \textsc{filterTranBands}.
+To determine the best solution for $\alpha$ and $\beta$, \& $\sigma$, the quantity $\mathrm{2\alpha^2} +\beta^2 + \sigma^2$ is minimised for all possible linear combinations of the reference and input facility filters, see \cite{Robotham_2020b}. $\mathrm{mag_{in}}$ is the apparent magnitude from the input filter, $\mathrm{mag_{ref}}$ is the magnitude for a reference filter, and $\mathrm{mag_{out}}$ is the desired magnitude in the target filter.
 For example, when correcting WAVES Y-band data to HST's WFC3IR F105W filter, the target, input, and reference filters are WFC3IR F105W, Y VISTA, and H VISTA, respectively.
 Using 1,000 of the \textsc{ProSpect} provided magnitudes, the final zero-point correction values and their uncertainties are provided in Tables \ref{tab:tab12} and \ref{tab:tab13}.

 Since we merge number counts from filters that exist in both ACSWFC and WFC3UVIS such as F606W, we take the mean of the two correction values and their respective uncertainties to correct ground based data to the HST filter system.
-We then take the correction and shift the WAVES and DEVILS number count magnitudes according to a normal distribution by $1\sigma$ uncertainties on the colour transformation parameters.
-We do this 10,000 times to obtain a spread of IGL values and use the 17th and 83rd percentiles to obtain an uncertainty, see Figure \ref{fig:fig15}.
+To derive the magnitude zero point uncertainties, we shift the WAVES and DEVILS number count magnitudes according to a normal distribution with a mean given by the magnitude offset and the standard deviation as the magnitude offset error.
+We do this 10,000 times to obtain a spread of IGL values and use the 17th and 83rd percentiles to obtain an uncertainty, see Figure \ref{fig:zpt}.
 The magnitude zero point corrections and their uncertainties are listed in the appendix.